 Onto positives now, as I feel I’ve covered everything I didn’t like and that I had issues with, the variety of events is great.
-You have 14 different events, each with their own set of vehicles and gameplay styles: Street (street racing, drifting, drag racing, long-distance hypercar racing), Offroad (cross-country rally raid, motocross, loose-surface rallycross), Freestyle (plane aerobatics, jet sprint boating, monster trucking), and Pro (power boating, air racing, touring cars, and Grand Prix).
+You have 14 different events, each with its own set of vehicles and gameplay styles: Street (street racing, drifting, drag racing, long-distance hypercar racing), Offroad (cross-country rally raid, motocross, loose-surface rallycross), Freestyle (plane aerobatics, jet sprint boating, monster trucking), and Pro (power boating, air racing, touring cars, and Grand Prix).
 Not to mention the Xtrem championships which are usually consisted of a few styles rolled into one race.
 That’s right, think Sonic & All-Stars Racing Transformed, where you would be driving around and then suddenly change into a boat or a plane and carry on with the race – The Crew 2 is very similar.

-These Xtrem events are made up of three event types which are all tied together – so you may start off in a 5-6 minute boat race, which ends with you performing a jump onto land which will instantly change you into your chosen motorbike.
+These Xtrem events are made up of three event types which are all tied together – so you may start off in a 5-6 minute boat race, which ends with you performing a jump onto land which will instantly change you in to your chosen motorbike.
 Then, after another 5-6 minutes, you will perform another jump and fall back to earth as a super-car.
 Using this beast, you will proceed to finish the race and aim to claim victory.
 These races last a lot longer than the usual events and one slip up can cause you to replay the whole thing, but these are the events which I had the most fun within.

 It’s not all about racing through – the flying events will task you with performing tricks for points and even the ‘racing’ flying event has you simply flying through checkpoints which grant you a reduction in your time if you fly through the gate in the requested position/orientation.
 As I stated above, the monster truck event is basically a stunt park where you must do jumps, loops, and various manoeuvres in order to collect point tokens and obtain over a set amount of points to win.
 The amount of variety on display here is very impressive and is sure to keep you entertained as it delivers something for everyone.